airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 - John Papa's talk was excellent on the need for code readability, with glimpse of a new tool that can validate a style guide.
 - Protractor plugins for automatically finding accessibilty issues looks cool.
 In fact, I'd like to contribute to Protractor to fix the horrible syntax for getting and setting an input element's
     value: get uses `inputElem.setText()`, set uses `inputElem.getAttribute('value')`.
-- Running the `$digest()` cycle in a Web Worker was interesting, and may be useful in certain edge cases (like prime number calculations).
+- Running the `$digest()` cycle in a Web Worker was interesting, and may be useful in certain edge cases where you need to perform a long running client-side calculation (like a prime number calculator).